Suggested links

 How Cognitive Behavioral Therapy Works

-CBT provides patients with an empathetic relationship with their therapist that allows them to self-examine and create goals around shifting their flawed perspectives.
+CBT provides patients with an empathetic relationship with their therapist, allowing them to self-examine and create goals around shifting their flawed perspectives.

 It’s important to note that CBT is a process, and sessions will build upon one another as you progress.
 Typically, Cognitive Behavioral Therapy lasts for about 5 to 20 sessions overall.